Baby Can I Hold You: Nicki Minaj copyright infringement lawsuit

-The song created buzz in popular media in 2018, when Nicki Minaj used an interpolation of "Baby Can I Hold You" in her song "Sorry" featuring Nas.
+In 2018, Nicki Minaj used an interpolation of "Baby Can I Hold You" in her song "Sorry" featuring Nas.
 Minaj had used the sample believing it was from the song "Sorry" by Shelly Thunder, unaware that song was actually a cover of "Baby Can I Hold You".
 Minaj left the song off her fourth studio album due to clearance issues, but the song was leaked to Funkmaster Flex shortly after the album's release in August.
 In October that year, Chapman sued Minaj for copyright infringement, claiming that Minaj leaked the song to Flex after Chapman denied her team's request for clearance of the song multiple times beginning in June.
 In September 2020, District Court judge Virginia A. Phillips ruled in favor of Minaj stating that Minaj's experimentation with Chapman's song constitutes fair use rather than copyright infringement.
 In January 2021, the dispute was settled when Minaj paid Chapman $450,000 to avoid a pending trial.

 Cover versions

-Neil Diamond covered the song on his 1988 album, The Best Years of Our Lives.
+In 1988, Neil Diamond recorded a version of the song for his album The Best Years of Our Lives.

-In 1995, british popstar George Michael made a live cover of this song.

-In 2021, singer-songwriter Drew Pizzulo released a holiday version of the song entitled "Baby Can I Hold You Tonight, Christmastime" which topped the Christmas Chart, peaked at #2 in Pop and #6 in the Cover Charts on Soundclick.com.
+In 2021, singer-songwriter Drew Pizzulo released a holiday version of the song entitled "Baby Can I Hold You Tonight, Christmastime" which topped the Christmas Chart, peaked at number two on the Pop chart and number six on the Cover Charts on Soundclick.com.